PacketFabric/packetfabric-api-examples/docs/functions/helpfulids.rst

 Find pop_id
 -----------

-``pop_id``s are used to identify where a product will originate from or terminate at.
+``pop_id`` variables are used to identify where a product will originate from or terminate at.
 They are identified in documentation as ``pop_id``, ``pop_id_src`` or ``pop_id_dest``, depending on if one id is needed or multiple.